boonsboos/tetrvm/docs.md

 `- -- a`

 ### jgz
-jumps if the value on the stack is greater than 0.
+jumps if the top value on the stack is greater than 0.

 `a -- -`